Kevinlc33/FAD_capstone/README.md

 ***************************************************************************************************************************************************************************************************************************************
 Welcome to The Facial Activity Detection app designed by Kevin Clark.

-Facial Activity Detection provides Action Unit (AU) analysis of user outputed images.
+Facial Activity Detection provides Action Unit (AU) analysis of user selected images.
 For more information on AUs please see the following links:

 Facial Action Coding System wiki